samedayrules/ddns-update-client/README.md

 Developers seeking to install and extend the Same Day Rules DUC can follow the instructions below to clone and then run the DUC under different operating systems.

+## Developer Notes
+Regarding the Python requirements:
+1. `kivy-deps.angle` is only required for Windows.

 ## Windows: Downloading and Running the DUC

 To modify and run the DUC software, you must have: